Torchable/Maya-Rigging/README.md

 I am a 3D rigger mainly learning Python for Autodesk Maya.
-I post tools and scripts that I've made for an efficient workflow!
+I post tools and helper scripts that I've made for an efficient workflow!
 As I learn more about scripting and coding, I aim to learn C++ and apply my knowledge to Houdini in the future.